I have to confess. Ok, I don’t have to, but I will anyway.

 Yes, the site-title is something of a joke.
 If being an audiophile is like having some kind of disease or mental deficiency, then being a “part-time audiophile” is like being a round square, a little bit pregnant, or [cough] a young Republican.
 Like I said, it’s a joke.
 Lighten up.

 So, now that I’ve been put in my rightful place, and my aspirations have been properly throttled, I think the biggest “goal” would be for me to keep having fun.
-I’m meeting some really interesting exemplars of the species, which is entertaining, and writing about art turns out to be more fun than I had anticipated.
-Over time, I’m planning to expand the site, add some alternative, competing, and (if I’m lucky) contradictory voices, creating a panel of obnoxious audio others that can come at the industry we love and celebrate it’s joys, horrors, successes and catastrophic failures with aplomb, humor and wit.
+I’m meeting some really interesting exemplars of the species, which is entertaining, and writing about art turns out to be more fun than it should be.
+Over time, I’m planning to expand the site, add some alternative, competing, and (if I’m lucky) contrarian voices, creating a panel of obnoxious audio others that can come at the industry we love and celebrate it’s joys, horrors, successes and catastrophic failures with aplomb, humor and wit.

 But I’ll also be doing more than that.
 I’ll be wrestling with choices.
 Building systems.
-Visiting local (and not-so-local) dealers and manufacturers.
-Talking with personalities, which will be great, because having a personality to talk to would be a nice change from my day job.
-Ahem.
+Visiting local (and not-so-local) dealers and manufacturers and venues.
 All of that will show up here, in some form or another.
 I like to think of all this as “charting a course between ADD and OCD in audio’s high-end”.
 Hey, we’ve all got our problems, am I right?

 [insert crickets here]

 [tap, tap] Is this thing on?

 There’s more “about me” (what, more, you say — but yes, it’s true) over at High Fidelity.